Skip to Content

 This configuration makes the following testable predictions which contradict the current theory:

-1. Sun at max obliquity the RA value will shift from 6h to less than 6h
+1. Sun at max declination: the RA value (in ICRF) will shift from 6h to less than 6h

 2. Eccentricity will decrease until 11,725 AD, then increase